 How Greenwheels improves quality of life in Dutch cities

 In 2015, it was taken over by Pon and Volkswagen Financial Services (VFS), and Managing Director Andrew Berkhout and Alexander Hinz took the helm.
-Now, four and a half years later, the fleet (no quotation marks this time!) consists of 3,300 cars: 1,800 in the street fleet, 800 with businesses and 700 in Germany.
-Greenwheels has always been on the forefront of its field, but led by Berkhout and Hinz this status has been further reinforced.
-In the Innovative Leaders by INFO podcast, Berkhout, among other things, talks about quality of life in cities, Mobility as a Service (MaaS), innovation, leadership and how that infamous Rotterdam ruggedness pushed Greenwheels to great heights.
+Now, four and a half years later, the fleet (no quotation marks this time!) consists of 3,300 cars: 1,800 in the street fleet, 800 with businesses, and 700 in Germany.
+Greenwheels has always been at the forefront of its field but led by Berkhout and Hinz this status has been further reinforced.
+In the Innovative Leaders by INFO podcast, Berkhout, among other things, talks about the quality of life in cities, Mobility as a Service (MaaS), innovation, leadership, and how that infamous Rotterdam ruggedness pushed Greenwheels to great heights.

 A car for everyone